WenyueYang433/ECE1508GenAI-Project/README.md

 ## Operating environment and deployment:
 All the codes were completed using Colab, upload the notebook files to Colab and it will be ready to run.

-You can also view the output in /notebook.
+You can also view the input-output in /notebook.

 ## Document Description:
 | File Path                             | Type            | Description |